Still Have Questions About a Legal Issue? Call 847-395-2200

 Your case depends on your injuries and not whether someone was a witness to those injuries.

-You are not required to give a recorded statement, sign any medical authorization or wage loss authorization with the insurance carrier.
+You are not required to give a recorded statement or sign any medical authorization or wage loss authorization with the insurance carrier.
 You may want to speak with an attorney before you decide if you want to provide any or all of these.

 If you, or someone you love, has been injured on the job call Bob and put his 20+year of experience to work explaining the law and letting you know your legal options.
 During the initial evaluation, Bob will take a detailed look at your case and let you know whether you need an attorney and exactly what he can do for you.